Home Topics Churchyard Miscellany Transcripts References Family History Glossary Latest Beeston Blog About us Site Search

 Memorials in Bezu-Le-Guery Communal Cemetery, Aisne, France1

-Although we no little about his origins, it is known that William Stevens was born in Old Basford, Nottingham and was a married man at the time of his death.
-It is, however, recorded that he was living in Beeston at the time of his call-up2 and that, after the war, his wife was living at 7 Mitre Terrace, Spring Close, Lenton, Notts3.
+Although we know little about his origins, it is known that William Stevens was born in Old Basford, Nottingham and was a married man at the time of his death2.
+It is, however, recorded that he was living in Beeston at the time of his call-up3 and that, after the war, his wife was living at 7 Mitre Terrace, Spring Close, Lenton, Notts4.

 Being on the Army Reserve, he was called up immediately after war was declared, rejoining his old regiment at Portsmouth.
 The 1st Lincolnshire Regiment was part of the 9th Brigade, 3rd Division.
-The Division left by sea for France, part of the original British Expeditionary Force which landed at Havre on 14th August 1914.
+The Division left by sea on the SS Norman, for France, part of the original British Expeditionary Force which landed at Havre on 14th August 1914.
+They then marched to Mons where they fought their first action on the 23rd but had to break off their engagement on the 24th and join what was a general retreat.
+On 24 August in Frameries they acted as a rearguard for the withdrawal of 9th Brigade.

-The six identified soldiers were all from the 1st Battalion Lincolnshire Regiment; all were killed on the same day, 8th September 1914.
-They included Captain Robert Edward Drake, the Battalion Adjutant from Melford in Sussex, Private John Alfred Bradley from Battersea, and Private Tom Swain from Grantham.
-There are no details in the Commonwealth War Register for Private Edward Eagling.
+The six identified soldiers were all from the 1st Battalion Lincolnshire Regiment and were all recorded as killed on the same day, 8th September 1914.
+They included Captain Robert Edward Drake, the Battalion Adjutant from Melford in Sussex, Private John Alfred Bradley from Battersea, Private Tom Swain from Grantham, Private John Cook from Hove, Sussex and Private Edward Eagling from Beathorpe, Norfolk.

 Footnotes

-1The photograph in Bezu-Le-Guery Communal Cemetery is from the Commonwealth War Graves Commission website. (http://www.cwgc.org)
+1The photograph in Bezu-Le-Guery Communal Cemetery was from the Commonwealth War Graves Commission website. (http://www.cwgc.org) but has now been removed, the gravesite having been renovated.
+More recent images and details of the inscriptions may be seen here.

 Return to Top of Page